Beppu-san/ze-Deadcore-w5-Stripper/README.md

  -> Added more extra stages to adminroom.
 Only admins can change stage to them.

- // Nobody will teleport to adminroom by entity relays, no one can select them.
+ // Nobody will teleport to adminroom by entity relays, no one can select them except using noclip.

  ## Cauntion